 These two quotes say much about these two incredible men.
 They are remembered in our community at the beautiful Edison Ford Winter Estates in Fort Myers.
 If you have not visited yet, I urge you to take the time to go as soon as possible.
 You will not be disappointed, the grounds and homes are lovely, and the many exhibits are fascinating.

-You will also find the latest from Local Tea Company, Edison Ford Fruit Tea, when you visit.
-An exotic blend of fruits growing in the gardens of the Edison Ford Winter Estates, including mango, pineapple, and assorted citrus.
-A natural fruit tisane with no caffeine, the Edison Ford Fruit Tea is very popular with visitors.
+You will also find the latest from Local Tea Company, Edison Ford Fruit Tea when you visit.
+An exotic blend of fruits growing in the gardens, including mango, pineapple, and assorted citrus.
+A natural fruit tisane with no caffeine.

 Local Tea Company is thrilled to celebrate one more of our SunCoast local treasures.
 As we say, Sip Locally.